SimplyKnownAsG/yamlize/README.rst

 ``Yamlizable.dump``
 -------------------
-arguments : object instance, and file (optional)
 All subclasses implement a ``dump`` class method.
 The class method is then used to write YAML from Python object instances.

-    The dump method has a second optional argument of a file-like object.
+arguments :
+    ``data`` : instance of subclass
+        This is the object to be written, it should be of the same class as the type being used;
+        e.g. ``Thing.dump(data=thing_instance)``
+    ``stream`` : file-like object, optional
+        If provided, ``dump`` writes to the stream, otherwise it returns a string.

-return type : None if file was provided, otherwise string
+return type : None if ``stream`` was provided, otherwise string
-    This returns an instance of the subclass used.
-So, for example, ``Thing.load('...')`` returns an instance of a ``Thing``.
+    If ``stream`` was provided, the output is written to the stream, otherwise returns an instance of a string.

 .. _Objects: